-America’s federal public lands are an amazing resource for all kinds of recreation—but how much do you know about the different kinds of public land?
+America’s federal public lands are an amazing resource for all kinds of recreation—but how much do you know about the different kinds of public land and its history?

 Who manages federal public land?

-Three of them exist inside the same federal executive department, the U.S. Department of the Interior.
-These three agencies are: the National Park Service (NPS), the Bureau of Land Management (BLM), and the Fish and Wildlife Service (FWS).
-The last agency, the U.S. Forest Service (USFS), is in the U.S. Department of Agriculture.
+In the U.S. Department of the Interior sit the National Park Service (NPS), the Bureau of Land Management (BLM), and the Fish and Wildlife Service (FWS).

 Here’s our guide to what you need to know about each of the federal land management agencies.